stephanbracke/intermagnet-technical-manual/chapters/usingdata/cdromdvdusb.rst

 participating institutes and to bona fide scientists for academic purposes only.
 By requesting one or more INTERMAGNET Physical Medias you agree to abide by the Conditions of Use.

+From 2015 onward, INTERMAGNET stopped the production of physical medias.
+Definitive data is now published yearly with a Digital Object Identifier (DOI) see :numref:`use_dat_imag_web_down_data_def`.
+Individual (monthly) IAF data files are available from the INTERMAGNET web site.